aex351/home-assistant-neerslag-card/README.md

 ```

  ## 2. Setup Buienalarm and/or Buienradar custom sensor
- These sensors are custom sensors that need to be configured in `configuration.yaml`.
+ Custom sensors that need to be configured in `configuration.yaml`.

  ### Buienalarm sensor configuration
- To add Buienalarm as custom sensor, add the following to `configuration.yaml`:
+ Add the following to `configuration.yaml`:

 ```yaml
 sensor: